 Updating Name on the Certificate

 Updating the name on your Certificate of Naturalization requires the completion of Form N-565.
 If you have legally changed your name, you can use this form to reflect the new name on your certificate.
 Form N-565 is also applicable for correcting the name or date of birth on a Certificate of Citizenship.
-However, it's important to note that changes to the date of birth on a Certificate of Naturalization are generally not permitted unless there is a clerical error.
+However, it’s important to note that changes to the date of birth on a Certificate of Naturalization are generally not permitted unless there is a clerical error.
 When submitting a request for a name change, make certain to provide a state-issued document that verifies the new name.
+In some cases, you may also need to submit petitions or court records as evidence of your legal name change, especially if the change was granted by a court as part of the naturalization process.
 If the correction is due to an error made by USCIS, there is no fee required for the correction when using Form N-565.
 Make sure to follow the guidelines carefully to guarantee a smooth process for updating your Certificate of Naturalization with the correct name.

 Procedure for Form N-565 Application

 When applying for a replacement naturalization certificate using Form N-565, you will need to gather the required documents, consider the fees and payment options available, and understand the processing time and how to check the status of your application.
+Applicants may choose to submit a paper application and must sign the form in person where required, such as during a biometrics appointment.
 This process guarantees that your application is complete, payment is made correctly, and you can track the progress of your request efficiently.
 Taking these steps will help you navigate the Form N-565 application process smoothly and obtain your replacement certificate in a timely manner.

 Required Documents for N-565